kingarthur11/school-management/README.md

    npm run server
    ```

 The application should now be running on http://localhost:9000.

-## Client Folder

-The `client` folder contains our Next.js application.
-We use **Shadcn UI** as our component library to build the UI efficiently and with a consistent style.

 Set up environment variables:

 Create a .env file in the root directory with the following variables:

 port=9000

 ## Dependencies

 Express.js

 MongoDB (using mongoose)

 dotenv (for environment variables)

 Jest and Supertest (for testing)

 ## Testing